Home » How to Handle Missent Emails

 If you hit Reply to All or inadvertently send snarky comments to your boss, whether they are true or not, this will not reflect positively on you.
 This is where your follow-up reaction is crucial to how things go moving forward.

-If your oversight has compromised trust or hurt someone’s feelings due to your missend, I recommend a personal phone call or note to the party involved.
+If you compromised trust or hurt someone’s feelings due to your missend, I recommend a personal phone call or handwritten note to the party involved.
 Throw in a dash of groveling for your lack of attention to detail with a courteous and self-effacing tone.

 Apologize with Humility